The Sound of Music (1965)

 Plot Summary |

-In 1930's Austria, a young woman named Maria (Dame Julie Andrews) is failing miserably in her attempts to become a nun.
-When Navy Captain Georg Von Trapp (Christopher Plummer) writes to the convent asking for a governess that can handle his seven mischievous children, Maria is given the job.
-The Captain's wife is dead, and he is often away, and runs the household as strictly as he does the ships he sails on.
-The children are unhappy and resentful of the governesses that their father keeps hiring, and have managed to run each of them off one by one.
-When Maria arrives, she is initially met with the same hostility, but her kindness, understanding, and sense of fun soon draws them to her and brings some much-needed joy into all their lives - including the Captain's.
-Eventually he and Maria find themselves falling in love, even though Georg is already engaged to a Baroness and Maria is still a postulant.
+In 1930s Austria, a young woman named Maria is failing miserably in her attempts to become a nun.
+When Navy Captain Georg Von Trapp writes to the abbey asking for a governess that can handle his seven mischievous children, Maria is given the job.
+His wife is dead, he is often away, and he runs the household as strictly as he does the ships he sails on.
+The children are unhappy and resentful of the governesses that he keeps hiring and have managed to run each of them off one by one.
+When Maria arrives, she is initially met with the same hostility, but her kindness, understanding, and sense of fun soon draws the children to her and brings some much-needed joy into all their lives, including the Captain's.
+Eventually he and Maria find themselves falling in love, even though he is already engaged to a Baroness named Elsa and Maria is still a postulant.
 The romance makes them both start questioning the decisions they have made.
 Their personal conflicts soon become overshadowed, however, by world events.
-Austria is about to come under the control of Germany, and the Captain may soon find himself drafted into the German Navy and forced to fight against his own country.
+Austria is about to come under Germany's control, and the Captain may soon find himself drafted into the German Navy and forced to fight against his own country.
 Written by LOTUS73 |

 Plot Keywords | |